SAP/k8s-resource-validator/docs/DETAILS.md

 ## Motivation
 Although alternative tools exist that validate Kubernetes resources, we had a specific need that those tools couldn't satisfy: we needed to recursively search through resource [owner reference](https://kubernetes.io/docs/concepts/overview/working-with-objects/owners-dependents/#owner-references-in-object-specifications) trees, in order to validate our Kubernetes resources.

 The alternatives we evaluated allow defining custom policies declaratively.
-However, the declarative approach proved restrictive for our purposes, so we opted for a pluggable programmable approach.
+However, the declarative approach proved restrictive for our purposes, so we opted for a pluggable imperative approach.

 ## Built-In Validators
 This repo contains implementations for several built-in validators: